elena0605/aiapp_rbtl/docs/operations/azure-deployment.md

 # Azure Production Deployment Plan

-This guide outlines the recommended Azure components and deployment steps for RBTL GraphRAG production deployment.
+This guide outlines the recommended Azure components and deployment steps for RBTL GraphRAG production deployment using **Docker containers**.

+## Overview

+The application is deployed as **two Docker containers** on Azure Container Apps:
+- **Backend**: FastAPI application (from `backend/Dockerfile`)
+- **Frontend**: Next.js application (from `frontend/Dockerfile`)

+Both containers are built locally or via CI/CD, pushed to Azure Container Registry (ACR), and deployed to Azure Container Apps for auto-scaling and high availability.

 ## Architecture Overview